adamazon/adamazon-code/README.md

 - Can a review's score be predicted based on product metadata and reviews?
 - Can subjectivity of an evaluation be outlined from other's evaluations and product category?
-- Can the next review's score of an evaluator for a specific product be anticipated, based on its review history and the product itself?
+- Can the next review score of an evaluator for a specific product be anticipated, based on its review history and the product itself?

 ## Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

 - Amazon's review: http://jmcauley.ucsd.edu/data/amazon/
-  - Using the clusted, we will extract the most evaluated products and some of the most productive evaluators to provide our analysis.
+  - Using the cluster, we will extract the most evaluated products and some of the most productive evaluators to provide our analysis.

 ## A list of internal milestones up until project milestone 2